 I realize that this is a year old, but in looking for info on the Amazon, I stumbled across your question.

 If you didn't find what you're looking for and plan to go back, my husband gets tropic-weight cargo pants from LL Bean, and they come in different colours.
 They're like no-zip-off khakis.
-He wore them permethrin-soaked in the Daintree Rainforest, so it's probably what he'll use in the Amazon, too. over 1 year ago
+He wore them permethrin-soaked in the Daintree Rainforest, so it's probably what he'll use in the Amazon, too. almost 2 years ago

 I also discovered on my trip that most lodges supply rubber boots.
 Just pick your size from the front.
 Of course, you switch back into your regular shoes for walking around the lodge.

 So, no need to take your own.
-Although I did take my trusty hiking boots, which I think are more comfortable than rubber boots. over 1 year ago
+Although I did take my trusty hiking boots, which I think are more comfortable than rubber boots. almost 2 years ago